-This is the first in a two-year sequential college level course providing an in-depth study of American historical development in the areas of social, cultural, political, economic, intellectual, and diplomatic history.
+This is the first course in a two-year sequential college level course providing an in-depth study of American historical development in the areas of social, cultural, political, economic, intellectual, and diplomatic history.
 The historical eras included in this course begin with Native American and continue through the Gilded Age to the end of the 19th century.
-This course uses primary sources, requires students to do independent research, and includes assignments on expository writing and the development of a thesis.
-Successful completion of this course is required to register for AP United States History 2
+This sequential course gives students a thorough grounding in relevant facts, and scaffolds from these facts to examine their context and significance.
+The students read historical materials analytically and critically, with historical evidence and interpretations, and arrive at conclusions on the basis of informed judgment.
+College textbooks provide the background, but extensive use is made of more specialized studies in other printed materials.
+Students gain experience in taking notes from both printed sources and lectures, writing essay examinations, and in writing college level historical research papers using various reference sources.
+This course also uses primary sources, requires students to do independent research, includes assignments on expository writing, and the development of a thesis.
+Successful completion of this course is required to register for AP United States History 2.